 Over the last few years I have had internet collaborations with artists (Peter Buermann, germany and John Brennand, Adelaide).
 Recently I have been working over the internet with fellow creative Farhad Bandesh.
-This collaboration is sustained despite a set of unique and complex barriers, or perhaps because of it, who knows?
-Would Farhad and I have met in other circumstances?
+This collaboration is sustained despite a set of unjust and complex barriers.
 Farhad is detained by the Australian Government on Manus Island, this is his 5th year there.
 It is a humanitarian crisis and Australia’s shame.

 For those of you interested in the nuances of creative practice over the internet and phone I can say that, ‘listening’ has taken on vast and multilayered meanings and developed deep listening skills.
 It feels from my end that to make the most of who we are we have to listen to where we are, to each other respectfully and to inspiration.
 Imagine this model as a set of concentric circles resonating in different frequencies depending on the points of contact.